tinne26/kage-desk/tutorials/intro/06_uniforms.md

 }
 ```

 And the `shader.kage` should have `const Radius = 80.0` replaced by `var Radius float`.

-Again we made it too easy?
-Ok, ok... then, here's a challenge.
-Try to do this:
+Finally, we are ready for the final challenge:

 https://user-images.githubusercontent.com/95440833/211798694-9fb3f26f-5ca6-4669-8f6e-8db4a212feac.mp4

-Basically, we will have the same we had in the latest shader, but animating the circumference radius.
+Basically, we will have the same we had in the latest shader, but animating the radius of the circle.
+Try to write this shader yourself!

 <details>
 <summary>Click to show hints and link to the solution</summary>